increpare/slab-markup/README.md

   },
   {
     "description": "string-wrapping support",
-    "foo": "so many bars all the bars in the universe and some bars from even some other universes really a lot of bars."
+    "example": "so many bars all the bars in the universe and some bars from even some other universes really a lot of bars."
   },
   {
     "description": "array of strings",